NU Library Newsletter

 2. Sustainable Development Goal 4: Quality Education

-4. Sustainable Development Goal 11: Sustainable Cities and Communities
+3. Sustainable Development Goal 11: Sustainable Cities and Communities

-Events that bring students together in a safe and supportive campus space help strengthen a sense of community, inclusiveness, and social connection—important elements of sustainable and resilient communities.
+Events that bring students together in a safe and supportive campus space help strengthen a sense of community, inclusiveness, and social connection, important elements of sustainable and resilient communities.

 Book Exhibition "Sustainable Development: Building a Better Future"

 The library presents an exhibition dedicated to sustainable development and everyday practices that support a more environmentally responsible lifestyle.
 The display features books on global sustainability challenges as well as publications that introduce hobbies and activities promoting responsible consumption, creativity, and care for the environment.
 Readers are invited to explore ideas that show how small personal interests and habits can contribute to a more sustainable future.
+The exhibition is located on the 3rd floor of the Main Library.
+Feel free to visit and borrow the books.

 Photo by Jacob